Foothill College Observatory

 PAS Programs at the Observatory

 Programs are free of charge to visitors of all ages.
 The observatory is closed when it is cloudy.
+Due to concerns surrounding COVID-19, the observatory will be closed until further notice.

 |Friday Evening Public Viewing: 9 – 11 p.m.